-Primary objectives of administrative controls are to identify and isolate; and ultimately, to either refer the patient with a suspected or confirmed airborne infectious disease to a facility with an airborne infection isolation room (AIIR); or to return the patient home, as deemed medically/dentally appropriate.5,6 A high index of suspicion and rapid implementation of administrative controls are essential to prevent or interrupt the transmission of airborne pathogens.
+Administrative controls are intended to identify and isolate; and ultimately, to either refer the patient with a suspected or confirmed airborne infectious disease to a facility with an airborne infection isolation room (AIIR); or to return the patient home, when deemed medically/dentally appropriate.5,6 A high index of suspicion and rapid implementation of administrative controls are essential to prevent or interrupt the transmission of airborne pathogens.

 When reviewing medical histories (initial and/or periodic updates), including a review of organ systems; all patients should be routinely asked about (1) their history of exposure to infectious pathogens, (2) any medical conditions that may increase their susceptibility to infectious diseases, and (3) any signs and symptoms of infectious disease.5 Ideally, the medical history should be elicited from patients in their primary language.